csev/sakai-scripts/README.md

 ---------

 This runs a bunch of apt-get commands to load the pre-requisites for Sakai for Ubuntu.
-If you are running something else, you can look at this and use whatever package manager that is on the system to install the necessary pre-requisites.
+If you are running something other than Ubuntu, you can look at this and use whatever package manager that is on the system to install the necessary pre-requisites.

 TODO: OS/X pre-requisite instructions.